AnatoliManolidou/Computer-Architecture-Project/Second_part/README.md

 ![l2_miss_rate](https://github.com/user-attachments/assets/a93ba7e8-96b4-450d-aeb6-2c317d38dda0)

-### Third question.
-Effect of Changing CPU Frequency
+### Third question: Effect of Changing CPU Frequency

 After running the benchmarks for the two new frequency configurations, here are the results related to the clock from the `stats.txt` files.
 These snippets were derived from the `specmcf` benchmark, where the clock values were the same across all benchmarks.